EmoryAir/EmoryAir.github.io/documentation/LowCostSensorSchematics.md

 # Low Cost Sensor Documentation

 ### Why Do We Care About Air Quality?
 Exposure to pollution can affect everyone's health.
 When you breathe in air, pollution aloft in the air can enter your lungs and blood stream.
 This can cause averse health effect or worsen pre-exisintg medical conditions such as asthma.
 This is why we measure air quality, to know the day-to-day risk of being outside.
 There are several ways we measure air quality, all of which use technology.
 Government air quality monitors are decidedly the most accurate and trusted ways to measure air quality.
-All reported measures of air quality (on say your phone's weather app) come from government monitors.
+All reported measures of air quality (on say your phone's weather app, or your prefered weather website) come from government monitors, and sensors.
 One downfall of government monitors is that they are few and far between.
-Despite this, other air quality sensors, like the one you will build using this document, are useful for staying safe and informing ourselves on the local level.
+Additionally, other air quality sensors, like the one you will build using this document, are useful for staying safe and informing ourselves on the local level.
 We can use less accurate, but more accessible sensors to inform our daily decisions.
+For more information visit our info page: https://www.airemory.com/info.html

 ### Background